 Whether candidates are actively looking for a new opportunity or simply wish to passively engage with a brand that may be of interest as an employer down the line, employers must leverage the right tools to simplify and automate two-way communication.

 In order to lure today’s top talent, employers have to learn to market themselves—and out market other employers competing for the same great candidates—and this doesn’t end with simply advertising open positions.

 Clearly, your reputation as an employer hinges on the unique culture depicted by your brand, as does your ability to onboard the best-fit talent.
 There are a variety of ways to use recruitment marketing to highlight company culture and attract the best candidates, beginning with brand management.

-Research shows that a whopping 94% of job seekers are likely to apply for a job if the company actively manages its employer brand online.
-Nearly 80% of job seekers agree that the look and feel of a company’s career site is important to them when determining if they should apply for a job at the company.
+Research shows that a whopping 94percent of job seekers are likely to apply for a job if the company actively manages its employer brand online.
+Nearly 80 percent of job seekers agree that the look and feel of a company’s career site is important to them when determining if they should apply for a job at the company.

 With this in mind, you have to decide what is your employee value proposition (EVP) and how can you use it to fill crucial seats within your organization?

 Boosting your employer brand online by showcasing the unique aspects of your company can change the game and you don't have to post groundbreaking information.

 Posting online video testimonials from current employees, promoting awards and recognition, and creating user-friendly talent pools will give prospective employees beneficial insight into pertinent company news and happenings.